groverj3/groverj3.github.io/content/articles/2019-07-17_efficiently-filtering-while-reading-data-into-r-with-python.md

 ```

 Even though it found my python installation `py_available()` returns false?
 I
-just forced it to true.
-I think this is because I use
-[pyenv](https://github.com/pyenv/pyenv) to manage my non-system python
+actually forgot to initialize it with `use_python()` but you can either do that
-installation.
-This also required making sure the python shared library is
+or use `py_available(initialize = TRUE)`.
+You also must have the python shared
-installed (which it is not when installed with pyenv).
-Now, you can either
+library installed installed (which it is not when using pyenv).
+Now, you can
-source the python parsing function from a saved .py script, or run it inline as
+either source the python parsing function from a saved .py script, or run it
-follows, and coerce it to an R function:
+inline as follows, and coerce it to an R function:

 ```R
 read_filter_blast7_lbl_py <- py_run_string(